timnavalta/LinuxPermissions/README.md

 ### Summary

 I changed multiple permissions to match the level of authorization my organization wanted for files and directories in the **projects** directory.
 The first step in this was using **ls -la** to check the permissions for the directory.
 This informed my decisions in the following steps.
-I then used the **chmod** command multiple times to change the permissions on files and directories.
+I then used the **chmod** command multiple times to change the permissions on files and directories easily.